neowit/backup-force.com/README.md

 	- before/after each object type
 Using hooks you can specify custom scripts to archive retrieved .csv files, write custom log events, validate results, etc. See ./config/sample-configuration.properties

 ## Limitations

 Current version will report `java.lang.OutOfMemoryError` (same as Apex DataLoader) on large files.
-In some cases this can be mitigated by increasing java heap size, e.g. to make it 1024MB use `java -Xmx1024m -jar …`.
+In some cases this can be mitigated by increasing java heap size, e.g. to make it 2048MB (assuming your computer has enough RAM) use `java -Xmx2048m -jar …`.
 However it may still fail on retrieval of Chatter/Content/Files (ContentVersion object) when they are tens of megabytes in size.
-Present workaround (if your Org has very large files 20MB+ and the above trick with `-Xmx` parameter does not work) is to limit the the file size in a config query, e.g.
+Present workaround (if your Org has very large files 20MB+ and the above trick with `-Xmx` parameter does not work if your machine does not have enough RAM) is to limit the the file size in a config query, e.g.
 `backup.soql.ContentVersion=select * from ContentVersion where ContentSize < 20000000`